-PHY 431/Quantum Mechanics

-CSC 220/CS I - Computational Problem Solving

-CSC 230/CS II - Data Structures

-CSC 270/Discrete Structures

-CSC 415/Software Engineering and

-Two additional courses in Physics, Chemistry, Computer Science, Mathematics or Engineering, by advisement
+- CSC 220/Computer Science I: Computational Problem Solving - CSC 230/Computer Science II: Data Structures - CSC 270/ Discrete Structures - CSC 415: Software Engineering - One additional course in Physics, by advisement

-Specialization G: Geophysics - Specialization coordinator - Dr. Shannon Graham
+Geophysics - Specialization coordinator - Dr. Shannon Graham

 Students with an interest in the physical earth sciences can complete a specialization in geophysics.
 Students following this specialization will be trained with eye toward a possible career or graduate study in one of the following areas: Seismology, Volcanology, Geochemistry, Bio-geoscience, Environmental Science, Meteorology, Climatology, Climate Change Science, Oceanography, Aeronomy, Planetary Sciences, Mineralogy, Petrology, Hydrology, and Geodesy.
 Students in this specialization will be exposed to multiple independent research opportunities in cutting-edge areas of geophysics research and invited to participate in national conferences.
 In addition to a core education in physics, students will be challenged to apply physical laws to the earth system.